The comments by different authors get different colors. Choose to enter your name so that it can show up as the comment author.

 Use the command slidepage.
 A colored comment box is shown at the top left corner, to enter the text of the comment.
 A small colored box - the anchor - in the top left of the slidepage contains the initials of the author name, followed by a sequential number.
 Click on the anchor to open or close the corresponding comment.or the key combination above to insert a comment anchor to the current

 The author name and the comment creation date and time is shown at the bottom of the comment box.

-The comment box contains an icon with a down arrow.
+The comment box contains a button with a down arrow.
 Click the icon to open a menu with commands for comment management.

 Inserting Comments in Drawings

 Use the command Command+OptionCtrl+Alt+C key combination to insert a comment anchor at the current cursor position.
 A colored comment box is shown at the page margin, to enter the text of the comment.
 A line connects the anchor to the comment box.
 If a text range is selected, the comment is attached to the text range.
 The commented text range is shadowed.or the

 Every user with write permission to the document can edit and delete comments of all authors.

 In the Find & Replace dialog of text documents, you can select to include the comments texts in your searches.

 If the comment in a text document was written by another author, there is a Reply command in the context menu.
 This command inserts a new comment adjacent to the comment to which you want to reply.
 The comment anchor is the same for both comments.
 Type your reply text in the new comment.
 Save and send your document to other authors, then those authors can add replies, too.

 When the document has been reviewed and commented and requires your action in its contents, you can mark the comment Resolved or Unresolved.
 Open the comment context menu or click on the comment dropdown list to mark the Resolved checkbox.
 When you mark the comment resolved, the word Resolved is inserted under the date in the comment box.
 When marking unresolved, the word Resolved is removed.